 Please sign the enclosed copy of this letter and return it to me for my files.

-Joseph M. Bress, Director Governor's Office of Employee Relations

-Anna Geronimo, President Graduate Student Employees Union/ Communications Workers of America, Local 1188
+Sincerely, s/Joseph M. Bress, Director s/ Anna Geronimo, President Governor's Office of Employee Relations Graduate Student Employees Union/ Communications Workers of America, Local 1188